Velinje/md-journal/DEVELOPMENT_NOTES.md

 *   **Statistics:** Show word count, entry streak, and other interesting stats.
 Historical footprints on your writing.
 *   **Export Options:** Allow users to export their journal (or parts of it) to formats like PDF or HTML, CSV etc.
 *   **Live Preview/WYSIWYG Editor (Low Priority):** A custom editor that provides a live, editable preview of the markdown file, similar to Typora or Obsidian.
+*   **General TODO file:** A markdown list of todos that can easily be accessible and edited with a quick keystroke